dinosaur-oatmeal/Sorting-Algorithm-Visualizer/README.md

 This project visualizes various sorting algorithms using the **Elm programming language**, a functional programming language designed for building web applications.
 This project demonstrates how functional programming techniques can be applied to implement and visualize sorting algorithms in an interactive way using bar charts.

-## Project Overview

-This repository contains the following Elm modules:

-- **Main.elm**: The brain of the application, connecting each sorting algorithm with the visualization functions.
-- **BubbleSort.elm**: Implements one step of the Bubble Sort algorithm, swapping elements each iteration.
-- **InsertionSort.elm**: Implements one step of the Insertion Sort algorithm, walking toward the beginning of the array.
-- **SelectionSort.elm**: Implements one step of the Selection Sort algorithm, tracking the minimum element.
-- **Visualization.elm**: Renders pieces of the sorting visualizations, combining them into charts.
-- **Structs.elm**: Defines custom types used throughout the rest of the application for easy implementation.

 ## Key Features

 - **Functional Programming Paradigm**: All algorithms and visualizations are implemented without mutable states or side effects, adhering to Elm's philosophy of immutability and pure functions.